ampproject/amphtml/extensions/amp-ad-network-mgid-impl/amp-ad-network-mgid-impl-internal.md

 # amp-ad-network-mgid-impl

 Mgid implementation of AMP Ad, which is only used for amp-stories.
-3p-iframe implementation is used for all other cases.
+3p iframe implementation is used for all other cases.

 <table>
   <tr>